bespoke-silicon-group/accelerator-debugger/README.md

 ## Creating a DebugModel
 To use the debugger, one needs to create a `DebugModel` based on the hardware used.
 See `test_model.py` for a simple version of a `DebugModel` and `manycore_model.py` for a more complex version.
-A `DebugModel` is a series of `DebugModule` that, in turn, are a collection of signals.
+A `DebugModel` is a collection of `DebugModule`s that, in turn, are a collection of signals.
 To create a `DebugModel`, one needs to determine which signals in the VCD are useful for debugging, then wrap those signals into logical `DebugModule` units.

-Currently, there are two types of `DebugModule` units.
-A `BasicModule` is just a wrapper for signals and is instantiated by providing a name for the module and a list of signals names that the module composes.
-A `Memory` takes address, write data, and write enable signal names, as well as the assertion level of the write enable as a boolean.
-Additionally, one can select segments of the of the memory that are of interest by providing a list of segments when initializing the `Memory`.
+Currently, there are three types of `DebugModule` units.
+- A `BasicModule` is a simple wrapper for signals and is instantiated by providing a name for the module and a list of signals names that the module composes.
+- A `Memory` takes address, write data, and write enable signal names, as well as the assertion level of the write enable as a boolean.
+Additionally, one can select segments of the of the memory that are of interest by providing a list of segments when initializing the `Memory`. `Memory` modules are used for tracking signals inside memories -- register file SRAMs, Data Memory SRAMs, and others.
+- A `Core` takes a signal name that denotes the program counter for the core, and a list of signals that should also be tracked by the module. `Core` modules are useful for tracking logical hardware cores.

 After modules are initialized, they can be added to the `DebugModel` via `self.add_module` in the `__init__` function of the `DebugModel`.